 We THINK BIG.
-Without that BIG IDEA you are just biding time before the ship sinks.
+Without that BIG IDEA, you are just biding time before this ship sinks.

 Here are some other ideas we would propose to Empire Oultets:

-• So many solid and tangible partnerships to consider with major league cultural institutions, financial companies, sporting, professionals and their firms, media outlets, Hi Tech, fashion houses, eateries, and even some great government agencies.
-This is how you build a CULTURE surrounding a space with an increasing core audience and fan base.
+• So many solid and tangible partnerships to consider with major league cultural institutions, financial companies, sporting, professionals and their firms, media outlets, Hi-Tech, fashion houses, eateries, and even some great government agencies.
+This is how you build a CULTURE surrounding space with an increasing core audience and fan base.

 • Empty spaces are huge opportunities to engage people with something remarkable or something interesting.
-These institution already have fans, subscribers and people who follow them.
+These institutions already have fans, subscribers, and people who follow them.
 This is pure audience capitalization just waiting to happen.

 • Don’t just think of yourself as Staten Island only.
 It’s too limiting, too small scale.
-EO is at a seaport with amazing and unique views and perspective.
-Think: New York.
-THINK: BIG.
+EO is at a seaport with amazing and unique views and perspectives.
+Think New York.
+THINK BIG.
 Don’t think: “What is Staten Island missing?”
 Think: “What is NYC missing?!?”